-For the actual recruitment and selection of the RSE, RSOC will propose a budget for the search process, and work with IASA to refine that budget and develop remuneration criteria and an employment agreement or contracting plans, as appropriate.
+For the actual recruitment and selection of the RSE, the RSOC will propose a budget for the search process.
+It will work with the LLC to refine that budget and develop remuneration criteria and an employment agreement or contracting plans, as appropriate.

-The RSOC will be responsible to ensure that the RFC Series is run in a transparent and accountable manner.
+The RSOC will be responsible for ensuring that the RFC Series is run in a transparent and accountable manner.